syncfusion-content/xamarin-docs/Xamarin/DataSource/DataSource-GettingStarted.md

     Device.OnPlatform(iOS:() => MainPage.Padding = new Thickness(0, 20, 0, 0));
 }

-private void ViewCell_BindingContextChanged(object sender, EventArgs e) {
+//Will be executed only in grouping case.
+Existing view in view cell will be replaced by label. private void ViewCell_BindingContextChanged(object sender, EventArgs e) {
     var viewCell = sender as ViewCell;